The Future Of Medicaid May Be Found In Indiana, Where The Poor Pay

 Joe Thompson, CEO of the Arkansas Center for Health Improvement, says it's just hard to be poor.

-""The social stresses of low-income individuals probably make most aspects of managing through the day more difficult than if you have more affluence and have more resources available to deploy," he says.
+"The social stresses of low-income individuals probably make most aspects of managing through the day more difficult than if you have more affluence and have more resources available to deploy," he says.

 Thompson, who's a former Arkansas surgeon general, helped develop a Medicaid program in his state that had many of the same features as Indiana, including premium payments and health savings accounts.